ivan-kleshnin/unredux/README.md

 Redux ecosystem is becoming incredibly complex.
 Bloated and overcomplicated to the level of Angular 1.0.
-Many people are switching to Vue.js just because they are tired of adding new and new items to the endless list of: React + Redux + Redux patterns + Redux Actions + Redux Thunks + Redux Sagas + ... where each comes with a single tiny benefit and nobody ever talks of drawbacks.
+Many people are switching to Vue.js just because they are tired of adding new and new items to the endless list of: React + Redux + Redux patterns + Redux Actions + Redux Thunks + Redux Sagas + ... where each comes with a tiny benefit and nobody ever talks of drawbacks.
 Redux fatigue is real.

 Learning this library, I always had a sense they tend to choose the simplest tactical solution (along with pathetic names) sacrificing the strategic goal of simplicity.
-The end result is a disaster (at least to my taste).
+The end result is a disaster, and the reason some people are starting to unbury MVC.

 When you need [tons of code](https://github.com/reactjs/redux/tree/master/examples/todomvc/src) to make a simple TODO app – you're doing something wrong.
 The point of this repo is to reimplement